isabella232/experience-manager-guides-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 ---
 # Publish PDF output

-With the AEM Guides solution, you can generate PDFs of individual topics or an entire map file.
+With AEM Guides, you can generate PDFs of individual topics or an entire map file.
 You can publish your content in a PDF format using one of the three methods below:

 * **DITA-OT**